AL-Khalil-Developers/AL-Khalil-Developers/README.md

 - 👋 Hi, I’m @AL-Khalil-Developers
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android Apps Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android Apps Development (Native -> Java and with Flutter).
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android apps development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me :
+Email: khaliladmob@gmail.com

 <!---
 AL-Khalil-Developers/AL-Khalil-Developers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.